Analysis: UW men clobber USC in 32-point blowout, but where was this team in Pac-12 opener upset loss?

 Timmins was solid in 12 minutes, but Roberts made the most of his time on the floor.

-It’s almost silly how seven points and seven rebounds can generate so much excitement, but you had to be inside Alaska Airlines Arena to feel the energy resonated from Roberts’ three rim-rattling dunks in the first half.
+It’s almost silly how seven points and seven rebounds can generate so much excitement, but you had to be inside Alaska Airlines Arena to feel the energy resonate from Roberts’ three rim-rattling dunks in the first half.

 “You saw tonight with guys like Nate who brought energy to the game,” Hopkins said.
 “He brought a positive energy that got the crowd going (while) making those plays.”